 Isela Costantini Joins Barrick Board

-/EIN News/ -- TORONTO, Nov.
-02, 2022 (GLOBE NEWSWIRE) -- Barrick Gold Corporation (NYSE:GOLD)(TSX:ABX) has appointed Isela Costantini to its Board of Directors as an independent director.
+TORONTO, Nov.
+02, 2022 (GLOBE NEWSWIRE) -- Barrick Gold Corporation GOLDABX has appointed Isela Costantini to its Board of Directors as an independent director.

 Ms Costantini has over 25 years of experience in international business and is currently the chief executive of Grupo Financiero GST, a privately held asset management company that ranks among Argentina's leading financial groups.
 Prior to that, she was president and CEO of Argentina's national airline, Aerolíneas Argentina, as well as president and general director, Argentina, Paraguay and Uruguay, for General Motors.